-Possibility in the past [may have is not possible in the interrogative] The report may have been on the printer - I forgot to look there.
+Might/may have Possibility in the past [may have is not possible in the interrogative] The report may have been on the printer - I forgot to look there.
 Susan wasn't in her office but she might have been in the canteen.
 Reproach You might have helped me but you just stood there watching!
 To highlight a contrast between positive and She might/may not have been punctual but she was very efficient. [=Although she wasn't punctual, she was very efficient.] negative She might/may have been punctual but she wasn't very efficient.
-Deduction "Who was Chantal talking to on the phone?"
+Will have Deduction "Who was Chantal talking to on the phone?"
 "It'll have been her boyfriend.
 He calls her every afternoon."
 She'll have finished by now.
 Future actions and states See future perfect.
-Future actions and states See future perfect.
-Opinion I wouldn't have thought you'd like Japanese food - that surprises me.
-Conditionals l'd have helped you if you'd asked.
+Shall have Future actions and states See future perfect.
+Would have Opinion l wouldn't have thought you'd like Japanese food - that surprises me.
+Conditionals I'd have helped you if you'd asked.
 I wouldn't have been as successful now if I hadn't worked so hard.
 Wishing I' d have loved to live in the countryside when I was young but I grew up in the city.
 Hypothetical situations The traffic was terrible this morning - it would have been quicker to walk.
-In the last century, more people would have lived in this region than now. past [may have is not possible in the interrogative] Reproach To highlight a contrast between positive and negative Deduction Future actions and states Gpinion Conditionals Wishing Hypothetical
+Deduction in the past, especially when based on historical evidence In the last century, more people would have lived in this region than now.

 Must have Deduction "Who was Chantal talking to on the phone?"
 "It must have been her boyfriend.
 He calls her every afternoon."
 Have to have Necessity [see future perfect and We have to have finished this by tomorrow. note below] "Who was Chantal talking to on the phone?"
 "It has to have been her boyfriend.
 He calls Deduction her every afternoon."
-To need Necessity [see future perfect and I need to have finished this by tomorrow. note below1 To reach our targets, we don't need to have • sold as many cars by the end of this month as last month.
+To need Necessity [see future perfect and I need to have finished this by tomorrow. note below] To reach our targets, we don't need to have • sold as many cars by the end of this month as last month.
 Do we need to have sent the invitations by Thursday or Friday?
 Need Necessity [rare in the affirmative - only with words I need only have stayed for an extra ten minutes but I decided not to. such as 'only', 'hardly' and 'never'.]
 They needn't have spent so much money - what a waste!
 Need we have booked the biggest meeting room?
 We're only expecting three people.